afsc-assessments/ebswp_2023/doc/EBSpollock.md

 an alternative Tier 2 estimate using that in place of the arithmetic mean
 $F_{MSY}$ results in an ABC of 1,046,000 t.

 In summary, the criterion for Tier 1 depends on a reliable estimate of
 $F_{MSY}$ and the uncertainty (the PDF).
-Tier 2 also requires a reliable estimate of
-$F_{MSY}$ (without the PDF requirement).
+Tier 2 also requires a reliable estimate of $F_{MSY}$ (without the PDF requirement).
 Given the seemingly reasonable posterior marginal density for $F_{MSY}$, it seems if Tier 1 criterion are unmet, then so would the requirement for Tier 2.
-Adopting Tier 3, while in principle may result in more conservative catch advice, it uses less information available about the stock productivity and requires adopting more assumptions.
+Adopting Tier 3, while in principle may result in more conservative catch advice, it uses less information available about the stock productivity and requires adopting more assumptions (i.e., that $F_{35\%}$ is a reasonable proxy for $F_{MSY}$).
+As noted below in the section on risk evaluations, there are reasons for increased concerns.
+However, these seem to be unrelated to overall stock productivity as relates to the SRR and estimates of $F_{MSY}$

 ## Amendment 56 Reference Points